This post was originally published on July 23, 2015 and has been updated for freshness and clarity.

 Professional medical interpreters are a necessity for working with and overcoming linguistic barriers in patient relations.
 Unfortunately, since most healthcare organizations provide either services that are inadequate, or no interpreter services at all, patients who are limited English-proficient (LEP) often do not receive quality health care.

-Patient care unsurprisingly suffers when patients and doctors have unsatisfactory communication.
-In fact, studies have also shown that if language barriers between doctors and adult patients are not conquered, misdiagnosis and inappropriate treatment are far more likely to occur.
+Patient care suffers when patients and doctors have unsatisfactory communication.
+In fact, studies have shown that if language barriers between doctors and adult patients are not conquered, misdiagnosis and inappropriate treatment are far more likely to occur.